Pigments In Watercolor

 AUXILIARY PRODUCTS FOR WATERCOLOR

-Prepared Size is a product of Winsor & Newton Company.
+Prepared Sze is a product of Winsor & Newton Company.
 It is made from gelatin, water, and a preservative.
 The manufacturer describes it as "a soft gel which reduces the absorbency of paper, boards, and lightweight textiles.
 The gel becomes liquid on warming.
 Thinning is not normally required."
-This prepara tion achieves the opposite effect of that obtained with ox gall.
+This preparation achieves the opposite effect of that obtained with ox gall.

 The term "tempera" comes from temper or tempering, which means to bring something to a desired, or usable, consistency.
 In this case, the something is a pigment.
 Egg tempera is one of the oldest, most versatile, and most durable methods of painting.
 Said to date back to prehistoric times, it is generally unaffected by humidity and temperature changes.
 Tempera emulsions form their own protective surface film and do not darken with age as oil paint films do.
 They dry rapidly and become water-resistant, which means one application of paint can be rapidly followed with another without the two layers mixing.
 This unique property is a distinct advantage over ordinary watercolor in that a wash of a different color may be applied over the original color without the two colors mixing to form a third.
 This allows you to see one color through the other.
 In egg tempera, a red wash may, for example, be applied over a blue wash, and the result will be a blue-red or violet, whereas the result of this procedure in watercolor will tend to appear as a muddy brown.